 You can find the entire study here.
 All data and images courtesy of Adobe.

-Anita is a Social Media Consultant and helps brands develop social media campaigns to expand and extend their reach in online marketing.
+Anita is a Digital Marketing Consultant and helps brands develop social media campaigns to expand and extend their reach in online marketing.
 Most recently she spearheaded the social media strategy and execution for eHealth, Inc. and prior to that, as a Marketing Manager at Fred Meyer Jewelers, she built the social media and online marketing plan for the retail brand.
-A Seattle native, she now ...
+A Seattle native, she ...

 Other Posts by Anita Loomba